-Some units have a backup battery installed to enable device functionality even with a total loss of aircraft power.
-Backup batteries are required for units configured as a Standby using the internal ADC and AHRS sensors.
 When on the ground and aircraft power is lost, an "External power lost.
 Shutting down in x" countdown begins with an option to Stay On or Pwr Off.
 The unit must be manually shut down after aircraft power is lost and the Stay On Button is selected.
 If airborne and power is lost, an "External power lost." message is displayed.

-NOTE: While the unit operates on the backup battery, the system will load-shed any ARINC 429 interface.
-In this instance, certain data may be lost due to the operation while on backup battery.
+Additional Features NOTE: While the unit operates on the backup battery, certain data may not be available.

-The battery must be tested every 392 days using the instructions provided in the Installation Manual for legal flight under IFR.
+The battery must be tested every 392 days by an authorized mechanic using the instructions provided in the Installation Manual for legal flight under IFR.